wsi-hgi-tre/provisioner/README.md

     make destroy

-## Customisation
+## Infrastructure Customisation

 The infrastructure is built with Terraform from the `infrastructure` directory.
 The `variables.tf` file outlines what variables can be set;
-all of them have Sanger/HGI defaults -- besides the username, that is determined at runtime -- but they can be overridden manually, rather than running the `Makefile`.
+all of them have Sanger/HGI defaults -- besides the username, which is determined at runtime -- but they can be overridden manually, rather than running the `Makefile`.